-Enroll at San Antonio Preparatory Community School
+Enroll at San Antonio Preparatory Schools

 In addition, please join the San Antonio Charter Moms discussion group on Facebook to post questions and search previous discussions about SA Prep.

-Facts About San Antonio Preparatory Community School
+Facts About San Antonio Preparatory Schools

 The school uses a two-teacher model.
 Every middle school class will have two teachers of record: the first teaches ELA and History, and the second teaches Math and Science.
 The teacher-student ratio is 1:15, which allows teachers to build stronger relationships with their students.
 Teachers receive weekly professional development and extended summer training.

 To create a supportive and inclusive learning environment, leaders and teachers will use restorative practices to resolve conflict.
-Bringing together students—victims, offenders and their supporters—in circles to address wrongdoing promotes inclusiveness, build relationships, and teaches problem solving skills.
+Bringing together students—victims, offenders and their supporters—in circles to address wrongdoing promotes inclusiveness, builds relationships, and teaches problem solving skills.
 When caring for students and trying to understand and redirect behaviors, the adults will take into account the students’ past traumatic experiences and any resulting coping mechanisms.